Fleny113/Hexus/README.md

 #### Edit application

-To edit an application you will first need to stop it using the `hexus stop` command and then you can change add the different options for it, check the `--help` for all the flags.
+To edit an application you will first need to stop it using the `hexus stop` command, and then you can change add the different options for it, check the `--help` for all the flags.

 #### Send input to the application